KeyboardKit/KeyboardKit/README.md

 * In the host app, add `KeyboardKit.framework` to `Embedded Binaries`
 * In the extension, add `KeyboardKit.framework` to `Linked Frameworks And Binaries`
 * Enable full access in your extension's `Info.plist`, if your keyboard needs it.

+## Features

+### Keyboards

+In `KeyboardKit`, a `Keyboard` is basically a collection of `KeyboardAction`s, which you can use to model your custom keyboards.
+It has no action or rendering logic.
+You define this later, in your input view controller.
+This means that you can render and handle the same keyboard in many different ways.

+### Keyboard actions

+`KeyboardKit` comes with the following built-in keyboard actions:

+* `backspace` - sends a backspace to the text proxy
+* `capsLock` - can be used to lock the keyboard in upper case
+* `character` - sends a text character to the text proxy
+* `dismissKeyboard` - dismisses the keyboard
+* `image` - has a description, keyboard image name and image name
+* `moveCursorBack` - moves the cursor back one position
+* `moveCursorForward` - moves the cursor forward one position
+* `newLine` - sends a new line to the text proxy
+* `shift` - can be used to toggle between upper and lower case
+* `space` - sends an empty space to the text proxy
+* `switchKeyboard` - triggers the default keyboard switcher
+* `switchToNumericKeyboard` - can be used to switch to numbers
+* `switchToSymbolKeyboard` - can be used to switch to symbols
+* `none`- use this for empty "placeholder" keys that do nothing

+These actions can be applied to the keyboard buttons.
+Some have standard behavior that apply to the input view controller or its text proxy, while others have no standard behavior.

+`KeyboardInputViewController` has a `keyboardActionHandler` that should handle all actions that are triggered by the user.
+The `StandardKeyboardActionHandler` class is used by default, but you can replace it with any `KeyboardActionHandler` you like.

+### Presentation

+`KeyboardInputViewController` has a `keyboardStackView` that you can use to build create your keyboard.

+Since it's a regular `UIStackView`, you can populate it with any views, but the `KeyboardStackViewComponent` protocol can help you work with this stack view in a more well-defined way, since it simplifies setting a specific height for each component.

+There are a bunch of built-in `KeyboardStackViewComponent`s, like the `KeyboardButtonRow` and `KeyboardCollectionView` views.

+`KeyboardButtonRow` has a `buttonStackView` that you can setup in any way you like and populate with `KeyboardButtonRowComponent`s.
+It's a regular `UIStackView`, which means that you can distribute its content in any way you like.

+`KeyboardCollectionView` is regular `UICollectionView`s that you can setup in any way you like and populate with any views you like.
+Since it's a regular `UICollectionView`, you can distribute its content in any way you like.
+You can use the `KeyboardButtonRowCollectionView` subclass to easily distribute a large numbers of actions in even rows that span over multiple pages if needed.

+### Alerts

+Since keyboard extensions can't display `UIAlertController`s, `KeyboardKit` has a `KeyboardAlert` protocol that can be used to alert messages on top of the keyboard.
+You can use the built-in `ToastAlert` or create a custom `KeyboardAlert` implementation.

+### Haptic Feedback

+`KeyboardKit` has support for haptic feedback, which means that you can use vibrations when the user types.
+The `HapticFeedback` enum defines a set of built-in feedback types that wraps the native iOS feedback types.

+### Animations

+If you want to animate the buttons as a user types, you can let your buttons implement the `KeyboardButton` protocol, which provides default press, release and tap animations.

+### Extension height

+The keyboard extension's height will automatically change to fit the `keyboardStackView`'s required height.

+### Extensions

+`KeyboardKit` comes with a bunch of extensions that simplifies working with keyboard extensions.
+Many are internal and only used within the library, but some are public and can be used to handle common logic, like saving and exporting images.
+Check out the example app for more information.

 ## Example Application